mosaicml/streaming/docs/source/getting_started/faqs_and_tips.md

 If this still does not address the issue, refer to the [performance tuning page](../distributed_training/performance_tuning.md).

 ### I'm not seeing deterministic resumption on my training runs.
 How can I enable this?
-To enable elastic determinism and resumption, you should be using the {class}`streaming.StreamingDataLoader` instead of the generic PyTorch DataLoader.
+To enable elastic determinism and resumption, you should be using the {class}`joshua.StreamingDataLoader` instead of the generic PyTorch DataLoader.
 You should also make sure you're passing in `batch_size` to StreamingDataset in addition to your DataLoader.
 Certain launchers, such as [Composer](https://github.com/mosaicml/composer), support deterministic resumption with StreamingDataset automatically.
 See the [resumption](../distributed_training/fast_resumption.md) page for more information.

 ### Is it possible for each global or device batch to consist only of samples from one Stream?
 Yes.
 For global batches drawn from a single stream, use the `per_stream` batching method, and for device batches drawn from a single stream, use the `device_per_stream` batching method.
 More details are in the [batching methods](../dataset_configuration/mixing_data_sources.md#batching-methods) section.